sqldelight/sqldelight/docs/common/migrations.md

 ALTER TABLE hockeyPlayer ADD COLUMN draft_order INTEGER;
 ```

-These SQL statements are run by `Database.Schema.migrate()`.
+These SQL statements are run by the `Database.Schema.migrate()` method.
 Migration files go in the same source set as your `.sq` files.

 ## Verifying Migrations